-After Supreme Court curtails federal power, Biden administration weakens water protections
+After Supreme Court curtails federal power, Biden administration weakens clean water protections

 The new rule is highly unusual and responds specifically to the Supreme Court ruling in the Sackett case.
 Typically, a rule is proposed, the public weighs in and then the federal government releases a final version.
 This rule changes existing policy to align with the recent Supreme Court decision and is final.

+A coalition of business groups was unhappy with the rule, saying the Biden administration ignored other ways in which Sackett limited the reach of the Clean Water Act.

+“This revised rule does not adequately comply with Supreme Court precedent,” said Courtney Briggs, chair of the industry group Waters Advocacy Coalition in a statement.
+“Even worse, the agencies blocked public input and engagement in the revision process.”

 The Supreme Court ruling was a win for developer and agriculture groups.
-It said federally protected wetlands must be directly adjacent to a “relatively permanent” waterway “connected to traditional interstate navigable waters,” such was a river or ocean.
+It said federally protected wetlands must be directly adjacent to a “relatively permanent” waterway “connected to traditional interstate navigable waters,” such as a river or ocean.

 They also must have a “continuous surface connection with that water,” Justice Samuel Alito wrote.